moonsharp-devs/moonsharp_org/errors.md

 An ``InternalErrorException`` is thrown when the interpreter encounters an internal error.
 There's not really much which can be done, usually this should be considered a fatal error of the scripting engine.
-Please report in the forums if it happens, with all possible information to reproduce it, if possible.
+Please report in the forums or discord if it happens, with all possible information to reproduce it, if possible.

 #### ``SyntaxErrorException``